dockstore/dockstore/_docs/advanced-features.md

 The Workflow Execution Service API describes a standard programmatic way to run and manage workflows, see more information here: https://github.com/ga4gh/workflow-execution-service-schemas

-The Dockstore CLI supports a WES client that allows users to submit a request to launch a workflow run, get the status of a run, or cancel a run at a WES endpoint.
+The Dockstore CLI implements a WES client that allows users to submit a request to launch a workflow run, get the status of a run, or cancel a run at a WES endpoint.